black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 A capture group is a way to define a part of the expression that should be captured and saved for later reference.
 You can define a capture group by wrapping a part of your expression in parentheses.
 For example, /h(i|ey) camper/ would match either hi camper or hey camper, and would capture i or ey in a group.

 Turn your place values into a capture group.

+# Step 19
+Now that you have your capture group, you can mark the entire pattern as an optional match.
+The ? quantifier matches zero or one occurrence of the preceding character or group.
+For example, the regular expression /colou?r/ matches both color and colour, because the u is optional.

+Mark your capture group as optional.